 The two main products that it has been selling consistently are almost totally the same. (coke’s consistency has more syrup).
 The 70s brought the Pepsi challenge, which was the marketing campaign to see if customers could decide for themselves which drink tasted better.
 The battle between these 2 great soda company’s led to a wave of new flavors of drink types.
 One of those new advancements was the energy drink Josta, produced by

 With that said, Pepsi® rolled out with Josta.
-Josta was an energy drink and the first of it’s kind that was distributed on a massive scale in America.
+Josta was an energy drink and the first of its kind that was distributed on a massive scale in America.
 Energy drinks are nothing more than just soda but with several times more caffeine and large amounts of sugar.
 Controversy has been stirring over energy drinks because of the safety and health hazards that some say pose to children or people with heart troubles and could have their health jeopardized.
-The FDA has so far does not seem too concerned, and have refused to make soft drink companies place the contents of caffeine on their bottles and cans.
+The FDA has so far does not seem too concerned and has refused to make soft drink companies place the contents of caffeine on their bottles and cans.

-The flavor of the Josta drinks have been described as fruity and rather sweet.
-Also of interest, it has the rather unique addition of Guarana, a maple type plant, that made the flavor sweeter.
-Other than large amounts of caffeine and sugar, the rest of the recipe can be found on the bottle but since they haven’t been produced since 1999, you are very unlikely to find out and there isn’t any hope for Pepsi to release the information about what was in them.
+The flavor of the Josta drinks has been described as fruity and rather sweet.
+Also of interest, it has the rather unique addition of Guarana, a maple-type plant, that made the flavor sweeter.
+Other than large amounts of caffeine and sugar, the rest of the recipe can be found on the bottle but since this 90s candy hasn’t been produced since 1999, you are very unlikely to find out and there isn’t any hope for Pepsi to release the information about what was in them.
 It’s probably safe to say that by the late 90s, there had been more energy drinks being released by not only the Pepsi® bottling company, also other soft drink companies.